docpad-archive/documentation/core/events.html.md

 ### `generateBefore`
-Called just before we start generating your website.
+Called just before we start generating your project.
 Partnered with the `generateAfter` event.

 Options:
 - `reset` whether or not this is a partial (`false`) or full regeneration (`true`)